jeffreyadams/atlasofliegroups-docs/tutorial/real_forms.rst

     Value: [ 4, 3, 2, 1 ]/1
     atlas>

 These are isomorphic root data.
 They are equal up to a change of coordinates.
-One thing that takes getting used to is we need to understand which coordinates ``atlas`` is using.
+It just takes getting used to understanding which coordinates ``atlas`` is using.